Apple Pay Suica Guide

 - Choose the amount, tap Add.

-- Pay with Apple Pay: select the card you want to pay from and use Face ID/Touch ID to pay.
-Apple Pay credit/debit/prepaid card already in Wallet issued in your home country work fine as long as they support In-App payments.
-See Apple Pay Japan Card Guide for details.
+- Pay with Apple Pay: select the card you want to pay from and use Face ID/Touch ID to pay (depending on your country laws and bank regulations, your credit card may be blocked from adding money when your device location is outside of Japan).
+See Apple Pay Recharge Guide for details and latest updates.

 - Convenience Store Recharge: recharge at any convenience store cash register.
-Tell the store clerk “Suica• PASMO•ICOCA Charge”, and follow checkout screen instructions as shown on the Recharge page.
+Tell the store clerk “Suica Charge”, and follow checkout screen instructions as shown on the Recharge page.

-- Station Smart-Charge Kiosks: available in Tokyo area train and Metro stations shown on the Recharge page.
+- Station Smart-Charge Kiosks: as shown on the Recharge page.
 Place iPhone or Apple Watch in the blue reader bin, select the amount of money you want to add on the touch screen and feed some bills to start the process, The blue bin flashes red while the kiosk recharges Apple Pay Suica, then turns blue again when done.

-- 7-Eleven ATM Cash Recharge: 7-Eleven ATMs are plentiful and open 24 hours.
+- 7-Eleven ATM Cash Recharge: Seven Bank ATMs are plentiful and open 24 hours.
+Follow the screen prompts to add JPY cash Apple Pay Suica.

 Express Transit Mode